Auditing & Attestation

-Purchase the Gleim CPA Review System to thoroughly prepare for the CPA exam.
+Purchase the Gleim Premium CPA Review System to thoroughly prepare for the CPA exam.
 Commit to our systematic preparation for the exam as described in our review materials, including How to Pass the CPA Exam: A System for Success.

 Determine the board of accountancy (i.e., state) to which you will apply to sit for the CPA exam (discussed in Subunit 1.9).

 Obtain, complete, and submit your application form, including transcripts, fees, etc., to your State Board or NASBA.
 You should receive a Notice To Schedule (NTS) from NASBA in 4 to 6 weeks.

 Schedule your test with Prometric (online or by calling your local Prometric testing site).
-Schedule at least 45 days before the date you plan to sit for the exam.
+Schedule 30 to 45 days before the date you plan to sit for the exam.

-Work systematically through the study units in each section of the Gleim CPA Review System (Auditing and Attestation, Business Environment and Concepts, Financial Accounting and Reporting, and Regulation).
+Work systematically through the study units in each section of the Gleim Premium CPA Review System (Auditing and Attestation, Business Environment and Concepts, Financial Accounting and Reporting, and Regulation).